How to add to a list in Python

 Avoiding the common append() return value mistake

-A frequent mistake is reassigning the result of append() back to your list variable.
-Because append() modifies the list in-place and returns None, an expression like my_list = my_list.append("new_item") will overwrite your list with None, effectively deleting it.
+A frequent error is assigning the result of append() back to the list variable.
+Because append() modifies the list in-place and returns None, code like my_list = my_list.append("new_item") will overwrite your list, leaving you with None.

 Using append() vs. extend() with another list